najs-framework/najs-eloquent/README.md

 // binding your custom class to replace the builtin class bind('NajsEloquent.Provider.MongooseProvider', CustomMongooseProvider.className)

-// reload configuration
+// reload mongoose provider instance
-MongooseProviderFacade.reload()
+// ensure that this file is loaded before any files which use najs-eloquent MongooseProviderFacade.reloadFacadeRoot()
 ```

 That's it.

 # Quick Usage

-This is a quick usage only, you can see [Full Documentation in here](https://najs-framework.github.io/docs/najs-eloquent/getting-started/) _(in progress, please help me finish it)_.
+This is a quick usage only, you can see [Full Documentation in here](https://najs-framework.github.io/docs/najs-eloquent/getting-started/) _(in progress, please give me a hand if you have time)_.

 ## I. Defining Models